-Date: September 2020
+Date: June 2021

-This policy was written in consultation with school governors, the Headteacher and Designated Safeguarding Lead, and with reference to Relationships Education, Relationships and Sex Education (RSE) and Health Education (DfE 2019), NSPCC Guidelines and Keeping Children Safe in Education (September 2019).
+This policy was written in consultation with school governors, the Headteacher, Safeguarding Officer and with reference to DfE (2019) Relationships Education, Relationships and Sex Education (RSE) and Health Education, NSPCC Guidelines and 'Keeping Children Safe in Education September 2021 update'.
 It should be read in conjunction with other school policies including the Equality Policy, Safeguarding Policy, Prevent Policy, Inclusion and Accessibility Policies and the Behaviour Policy.